kofhagstrom/iban-validator/README.md

 > docker run -it -p 8080:80 iban-validator-app

+If running without Docker, install the requirements.txt file using pip, and then start the app by running e.g.

+> python3 -m uvicorn app.main:app --host 0.0.0.0 --port 8080

-In both cases above, the API can then be accessed on port 8080.
+In all cases, after startup, the API can be accessed on port 8080.
 API documentation can be viewed at localhost:8080/docs.

 # Testing